Marine Mammal Commission

 Commission staff recently served on a NMFS Steering Committee to convene experts and stakeholders in a series of workshops to identify recovery criteria and recovery actions for the Rice’s whale, as part of NMFS’s recovery planning efforts.
 Those workshops were held in October and November of 2021, and a summary of the workshops is now available.

 Commission staff also served as one of two technical monitors on a RESTORE Act Science Program-funded project to evaluate Trophic Interactions and Habitat Requirements of Gulf of Mexico Rice’s Whales.
 The NMFS Southeast Fisheries Science Center, along with its partners from Florida International University and Scripps Institution of Ocenography, conducted the project from 2017 to 2021.
 The shipboard surveys conducted visual sightings, passive acoustic monitoring, tagging, prey characterization from echosounders and net tows, and the collection of biological samples.
 The field work focused on habitat characterization in the eastern Gulf of Mexico.
-Outcomes will include an improved understanding of population status, identification of habitat features and characteristics, and a better understanding of the risk of exposure to human activities.
+Outcomes included an improved understanding of population status, identification of habitat features and characteristics, and a better understanding of the risk of exposure to human activities.
 A video presentation summarizing research from the RESTORE Science Program is available on the project website, along with additional information about the project.

 In April 2015, the Commission held a meeting to identify high priority, overarching data needs and to identify potential funding sources and opportunities for expanding marine mammal research and monitoring in the Gulf.
 Presentations and a summary of the meeting are available here.